 Cheek Implants, Fillers, and Fat Grafts

 Radiesse® is one of the most innovative and effective dermal fillers available.
-Designed to fill in deep creases, wrinkles, and folds, Radiesse® is also adept at restoring facial volume and correcting facial lipoatrophy.
+Designed to fill in deep creases, wrinkles, and folds, Radiesse® is also adept at restoring facial volume and correcting facial lipoatrophy without the need for surgery.

 Facial Implants Risks and Recovery